Birdy (bicycle): Specifications

 One of the first versions of BIRDY bike designed in 1995.

 Markus Riese had the basic idea for the Birdy in 1992.
 The first prototype was quickly welded together from two old bicycles in his parents' garage (photos and German article here).
-After a year, Markus Riese and Heiko Muller built a prototype out of aluminium and won the “Hessian Innovation Prize”.
+After a year, Markus Riese and Heiko Müller built a prototype out of aluminium and won the “Hessian Innovation Prize”.
 The prototype was shown at two trade shows, Intercycle in Cologne and Eurobike in Friedrichshafen, and caused a stir.
 The first Birdy bikes were sold in late 1995 as a 'de luxe' folder, the first with full suspension.
 It had a high price tag, usually over US$1,000.

-Several specifications were available, most with dérailleur gears but including one model with a rubber belt drive.
+Several specifications were available, most with derailleur gears but including one model with a rubber belt drive.
 All had only one front chainring, and a range of gearing options on the rear wheel from 6 to 14 gears.
-There was a short period in 1996-1997 when a stock of blue frames entered the USA and were built up and sold with inferior 6 speed components, branded as 'Jeep Renegade'.
+There was a short period in 1996-1997 when a stock of blue frames entered the USA and were built up and sold with inferior 6-speed components, branded as 'Jeep Renegade'.